 In the ongoing battle for reproductive justice, the intersection of religious beliefs and public policy casts a long shadow over the fundamental rights of individuals, particularly those in marginalized communities, including LGBTQ+ and non-binary individuals.
 Thats why the newly elected Speaker of the House Mike Johnsons remark that the separation of church and state is a misnomer is so chilling.
+The principle of the separation of church and state is not just a constitutional provision but a safeguard crucial to preserving the autonomy and well-being of diverse populations, particularly in matters as personal as reproductive health.

 Reproductive justice hinges on the right to make informed, personal decisions about one's body, family, and future.
 However, the intrusion of religious ideologies into legislation poses a significant threat to this autonomy.
 The separation of church and state is not a mere abstraction; it is the cornerstone of protecting individual freedoms from the encroachment of religious doctrines that may not align with the diverse beliefs and circumstances of our society.